Fair AI/ML 1 Core-Stability Federated Learning

 Advantage

-More fair than FedAvg. is a very large integer.
+More fair than FedAvg.
+M is a very large integer.

 Robustness to poor local data quality of agents.